-The only items between the the aircraft structure and the earth are its tires.
+The only items between the the aircraft structure and the Earth are its tires.
 These take the full load especially during landing and must provide for a comfortable ride during taxi to the hanger.
-Aircraft tires must be checked during preflight for the proper pressure and by maintaining them the pilot or aircraft owner can increase their service life and reduce operating cost.
+Aircraft tires must be checked during preflight for the proper pressure and other irregularities and by maintaining them the pilot or aircraft owner can increase their service life and reduce operating cost.

 As can be seen from the image above and below the tread is the part that comes into contact with the run/taxiway.
 Under normal conditions you may expect this part to wear if the tires are kept under proper inflation as specified by the aircraft manufacturer.